 Boy this really does look like fun!
 Cliff is attracting attention from the children.
 It looks like preschool days of stringing colored beads by pattern.

-Fun, but some of the children and I just decorated gingerbread cookies instead.
+Fun, but he doesn’t want us to mess with his patterns.
+So, some of the children and I will just decorated gingerbread cookies instead.

-Now Cliff is attracting attention from the children’s friends.
+Then Cliff’s beads began attracting the attention from the children’s friends.
 That is one facet of friends coming out to visit friends out in the country.
 First there always seems to be “something” to help with before the recreation time.

 Back to the children, they are out stringing the beads on the circle system to achieve the watering levels that the crop needs.

-All the guys out there are really working.
+All the older children out there are really working.
 The little girls just ran down the road to help because it was bed time.
 That’s one way to get to stay up a little later.

 Then all the guys went out to scare deer out of the vineyard.
 Did I say anything about recreation time?
 I must have been mistaken.
 We usually don’t have any problem with animals eating on the vineyard plants, but this year we are.
 Water is so scares that the wildlife is coming closer to people just trying to find water.

 It is hard to remember what rain is like around here.
-At least we have a few plants flowering around here.
+At least we have a few plants flowering around here, hibiscus on the front porch.

 Maybe there is hope somewhere in all this dryness, looking at those little buds.
 We’re hanging on, trusting God that he has a plan and a purpose.